-Three months ended June 30, 2006 and 2005
+Three months ended September 30, 2006 and 2005

-Revenues from grants and research and development contracts for the three months ended June 30, 2006 and 2005 were approximately \$1.5 million and \$1.9 million, respectively.
-For the three months ended June 30, 2006 we recorded \$568,000 from NIH SBIR grants supporting two of our lead programs.
-Revenues from NIH SBIR grants supporting these programs during the same period in 2005 were \$1.7 million.
-The decline of \$1.1 million was partially offset by \$656,000 of revenues recognized in connection with a \$3.2 million, one year contract with USAMRMC.
+Revenues from grants and research and development contracts for the three months ended September 30, 2006 and 2005 were \$2.0 million and \$2.9 million, respectively.
+For the three months ended September 30, 2006 we recognized \$907,000 from NIH SBIR grants supporting two of our lead programs.
+Revenues from NIH SBIR grants supporting these programs during the same period in 2005 were \$2.7 million. \$1.1 million of the revenues recognized from these grants and contracts during the three months ended September 30, 2005, related to expenditures that SIGA incurred during the quarter ended June 30, 2005, prior to approval of the second year of these grants.
+The decline of \$1.8 million was partially offset by an increase of \$834,000 in revenues recognized in connection with a \$3.2 million, one year contract with USAMRMC.
 The agreement, for the rapid identification and treatment of anti-viral diseases, was entered into on September 22, 2005 and is funded through the USAF (the "USAF Agreement").
-The decline was also offset by \$134,000 recorded in connection with a \$500,000, one year, Phase I SBIR grant from the NIH to support the development of our Bacterial Commensal Vector technology for the delivery of smallpox vaccine, ending on February 28, 2007.
+The decline was also offset by \$119,000 recorded in connection with a \$500,000, year, Phase I SBIR grant from the NIH to support the development of our Bacterial Commensal Vector technology for the delivery of smallpox vaccine, ending on February 28, 2007.
+On August 30, 2006, we received a three year, \$6.0 million award from the NIH to support the development of our antiviral drugs for Lassa fever virus.
+On August 1, 2006, we received a three year, \$4.8 million SBIR Phase II continuation grant from the NIH to support the development of our smallpox drug candidate, SIGA-246.
+On September 26, 2006, we entered into a three year, \$16.5 million contract with the National Institute of Allergy and Infectious Diseases of the NIH, to further advance the development of our smallpox drug candidate.
+Revenues from these new grants and contracts will be recognized as services are performed.